Search This Blog

 It just wouldn't be an Extreme Aviation report without a video, would it?
 This is a compilation of three flights that were not especially noteworthy, but once I edited out the lame stuff it was actually pretty decent.
 Add a spacey soundtrack and you've got a great video................

 Notice on the very last landing, after the closing credits, that the plane comes in low and starts to rise back up again.
-It's trying to baloon up on me, but I instinctually ease off the elevator a bit, the mix does it's job and it's a perfect landing.
+It's trying to balloon up on me, but I instinctually ease off the elevator a bit, the mix does it's job and it's a perfect landing.
 I am doing my landings more and more like this because it is so much easier on the equipment than a harrier landing.
 Half my harrier landings are more like downward plops, but you can't beat a mains only roll out for soft and pretty.

 Thanks to my friend Kevin for the superb camera work.